 2. Set goals

 Be specific about your goals.
 Is it a revenue goal?
 Can you really double sales in one year?
-The more defined your goals are the better the marketing agency will be to suggest strategies and approaches to achieve your goal.
+The more defined your goals are the better the marketing agency will be to suggest strategies and a budget to achieve your goal.
 Use the SMART goal method to set specific benchmarks that will move your business forward.

-3. Do they have a proven process?
+3. Does the firearms marketing agency have a proven process?

 4. Verify references